rows/hiring/job descriptions/Group Manager_Porto.md

 # Your responsibilities

-As a Group Manager, you will lead a group of teams and make sure they have what they need to succeed.
+As a Group Manager, you will lead a group of teams, as their mini-CEO.
 Check out our teams [here](../Teams.md).

 The main tasks of Group Managers at Rows are:
 * Build and manage the teams.
-Hire and develop people in 3 roles at Rows — Product Managers, Engineering Managers and Product Designers.
+Hire and develop people in 3 key roles — Product Managers, Engineering Managers and Product Designers.
-* Guide your teams for maximum impact.
-Drive team leaders to create bold plans, track their progress, unblock them when necessary.
+* Guide your teams for maximum business impact.
+Drive team leaders to create bold plans; Track project progress; unblock teams when necessary.
 * Manage information flow from and to teams.
-Expose teams to business, management, users and experts.
+Expose teams to business data, management, users and experts.

 ### Current open positions
-* We are looking for Group Managers who will be a fit for our teams A1, D1 and E1.
+* We are looking for Group Managers who will like to lead ALL of our teams A1, D1 and E1.
     * See what each Team does [here](../Teams.md).

 # Requirements